+Rents paid pursuant to Host Marriott's leases, together with gain on the disposition of assets and dividends and interest received from Host Marriott's "taxable REIT subsidiaries," currently constitute substantially all of the gross income of Host Marriott.
 Several conditions must be satisfied in order for rents received by Host Marriott, including the rents received pursuant to the leases, to qualify as "rents from real property."
 First, the amount of rent must not be based in whole or in part on the income or profits of any person.
 An amount received or accrued generally will not be excluded from the term "rents from real property" solely by reason of being based on a fixed percentage or percentages of receipts or sales.

 Second, rents received from a tenant will not qualify as "rents from real property" if Host Marriott, or an actual or constructive owner of 10% or more of Host Marriott, actually or constructively owns 10% or more of the tenant.
 This type of tenant is referred to below as a related party tenant.
-As a result of REIT tax law changes under the "REIT Modernization Act", for taxable years beginning after December 31, 2000, Host Marriott is able to lease its hotel properties to a taxable REIT subsidiary and the rents received from that subsidiary will not be disqualified from being "rents from real property" by reason of Host Marriott's direct or indirect ownership interest in the subsidiary.
+As a result of REIT tax law changes under the "REIT Modernization Act", for taxable years beginning after December 31, 2000, Host Marriott has been able to lease its hotel properties to a taxable REIT subsidiary without the rents received from that subsidiary being disqualified as "rents from real property" by reason of Host Marriott's direct or indirect ownership interest in the subsidiary.